watson-developer-cloud/assistant-web-chat-service-desk-starter/docs/STEPS.md

 ## Steps

 1. Fork this repository.
-Run `npm run dev` to make sure the default example setup is working properly.

 1. Take the appropriate setup steps in the service desk client.
 Your service desk should have a JavaScript client, and you will need to follow the setup instructions related to that client to get started.

     For example, Genesys Cloud requires that you create a [web chat widget](https://help.mypurecloud.com/articles/create-a-widget-for-web-chat/) and [find your organization ID](https://help.mypurecloud.com/faq/how-do-i-find-my-organization-id/).

-1. Copy [serviceDeskTemplate.ts](../src/serviceDesks/serviceDeskTemplate.ts) and give it a new, descriptive name.
+1. Copy the [src/example](../src/example/) directory and give it a new descriptive name.

-1. Modify [buildEntry.ts](../src/buildEntry.ts) to add the import for your new class.
+1. Modify [buildEntry.ts](../src/example/webChat/client/src/buildEntry.ts) in your copied directory to match the name for your new class.

-1. Update the `.env` file to update the `SERVICE_DESK_CLASS` variable to the new class name.
-If you do not have an `.env` file in the project root, copy and rename the `.env-sample` file.
+1. Run `npm install`.
+Then run `npm run dev` to start get development environment running.

 1. Implement `startChat()` to establish a connection with the service desk.
 This function might involve a number of steps to establish the chat environment, such as: